Programs & Opportunities

 Since 2014, through the Mandela Washington Fellowship, the U.S. Department of State has supported nearly 4,400 young leaders from across Sub-Saharan Africa to develop their leadership skills and foster connections and collaboration with U.S. professionals.

-Rutgers University has been selected as an Institute Partner for the 2020 Mandela Washington Fellowship for Young African Leaders for the seventh consecutive year.
-Beginning in mid-June, Rutgers will host 50 of Africa’s bright, emerging leaders in Business and Civic Engagement for two six-week Leadership Institutes, sponsored by the U.S. Department of State.
-This summer marks Rutgers University’s fifth consecutive year of hosting two Institutes, and its selection as the only educational institution hosting two cohorts of 25 Fellows.
+Rutgers University was selected as an Institute Partner for the 2020 Mandela Washington Fellowship for Young African Leaders for the seventh consecutive year, but was unable to welcome the Fellows in mid-June due to the impact of Covid-19.
+We look forward to welcoming 50 of Africa’s bright, emerging leaders in Business and Civic Engagement for two six-week Leadership Institutes, sponsored by the U.S. Department of State, in the summer of 2021.
+In July, 2020, Rutgers hosted the first-ever virtual reunion for our 250 Mandela Washington Fellowship Alumni.

 Are you looking to connect with a past Mandela Washington Fellow from Rutgers University?
 Visit the Mandela Washington Fellows Alumni Database below.